 Multiple Spectrum Control instances that manage the same storage resource (array) can be combined into high-availabilty (HA) groups for VASA provider redundancy.
 The HA technology is implemented in the active/passive mode.
-In this mode, one Spectrum Control acts as primary and the other acts as standby for transfer of responsibility if the primary Spectrum Control fails or becomes unreachable.
+In this mode, one Spectrum Control acts as primary and the other acts as standby for transfer of responsibility if the primary Spectrum Control fails or becomes unreachable, as illustrated below.

-Figure 10.
+Figure 11.
 High-availability group concept

 To configure HA groups, open the Settings menu.
-See "GUI - Defining a high-availability group" on page 30.
+For configuration instructions, see "GUI - Defining a high-availability group" on page 31.

-Figure 11.
+Figure 12.
 Settings option on the Settings menu